benjojo/hot-clone/README.md

 2021/09/19 22:39:49 Done
 ```

-The output it pipeed to stdout, this is so you can output to a file or a pipe (or directly invoke it from ssh)
+The output it piped to stdout, this is so you can output to a file or a pipe (or directly invoke it from ssh)

 ## Restore a device